 Additional projects

-I’ve been very fortunate to work on a wide range of evolutionary projects around the globe.
-With Claire Spottiswoode, I am also studying the effect of interactions between brood parasitism and climate on egg signature evolution in Zambian Prinia warblers.
-And with Andrew Tanentzap, I am investigating how predictable the evolutionary responses of Daphnia populations are to invasive predator introduction in Canadian lakes.
+I’ve been very fortunate to work on a wide range of evolutionary projects.
+As part of the Integration of Speciation special topic network, I have been helping to develop an ontological classification for Reproductive Isolation in order to facilitate broad-scale comparisons of RI across diverse taxa.
+With Claire Spottiswoode, I have also studied the effect of interactions between brood parasitism and climate on egg signature evolution in Zambian Prinia warblers.
+And with Andrew Tanentzap, I investigated how predictable the evolutionary responses of Daphnia populations are to invasive predator introduction in Canadian lakes.
 I’ve also worked on stickleback collective behaviour, Heliconius signal evolution in Panama, and Podarcis lizard hybridisation in Switzerland.

 My timeline